 Proudly proclaimed as “The Pearl of the Adriatic Sea” by Lord Byron, the 19th-century poet, Dubrovnik truly is the Mediterranean’s most enchanting destination.
 Gently jutting seaward from a mountainous coast, it stands at a remarkable stretch of coastline with several idyllic little islands a short ferry ride away.
 Perhaps among the best preserved and most beautiful examples of the baroque core, this European city is home to a great many palaces, churches, and old stone houses.
-Given its breathtaking landscape and quaint atmosphere, Dubrovnik is one of the top international tourist destinations of Dalmatia.
+Given its breathtaking landscape and quaint atmosphere, Dubrovnik is one of the top international tourist destinations of Dalmatia, with luxury villas and Airbnb vacation rentals being fully booked during peak seasons.
 Step into this quaint city and you’ll take back so much, not just memories, but also some memorabilia.
 Here are some things the city’s famous for.
 Check out what to buy in Dubrovnik, Croatia.

 Looking for a practical, authentic, and ideal souvenir?
 Pick up a bottle of ethereal lavender oil and you’ll not regret it.
 It is a classic antidote to cure headaches, flu, high blood pressure, burns, insect bites, and even some skin diseases.
 You’ll find it at any local shop or stall, and believe us when we say that stock up on this because when you run out, you’ll be looking for more and you’ll be left with no option but to make a trip to Croatia again!
 Head to the open-air Gundulićeva Poljana Market and you’ll find plenty of little shops selling lavender oil.